View the updates below on various topics. Please note these FAQ's will be updated soon as new information becomes available.

 Will St. Edward's require the vaccine for students and employees?

 Yes, for the fall 2021 semester.
-The updated Covid-19 Vaccination Policy requires all eligible students, employees, and adjuncts to be vaccinated by September 1, 2021.
+The updated Covid-19 Vaccination Policy requires all eligible students, employees, and adjuncts to be fully vaccinated to be on campus.

 Who is required to have the vaccine?

-- Employees: Active university employees (staff, faculty and adjunct faculty) over the age of 18 on or after September 1, 2021, or are within 2 months (60 days) of turning 18 if underage at the policy effective date must provide documentation of their full vaccination.
+- Employees: Active university employees (staff, faculty and adjunct faculty) over the age of 16 on or before August 23 or are within 2 months (60 days) of turning 16 if underage at the policy effective date must provide documentation of their full vaccination.
 Additionally, new hires must provide documentation within 30 days of hire date.

 Will there be exemptions to the vaccine?